-Sigma Delta Pi, the National Collegiate Hispanic Honor Society, is pleased to announce the following 12 awards for its Undergraduate Study Abroad Scholarship Program in 2022:
+Sigma Delta Pi, the National Collegiate Hispanic Honor Society, is pleased to announce the following awards for its Undergraduate Study Abroad Award Program in 2023:

-Twelve (12) stipends of $2500 each for study abroad with a program in a Spanish-speaking country for the summer of 2022 or during the 2022-23 academic year (4-week minimum).
-Programs that begin before summer 2022 are ineligible.
+Ten (10) stipends of $2500 each for study abroad with a program in a Spanish-speaking country for the summer of 2023 or during the 2023-24 academic year (4-week minimum).
+Programs that begin before summer 2023 are ineligible.
 The applicant chooses the study abroad program, which must be approved by the college or university (for course transfer credit) of the applicant’s chapter of Sigma Delta Pi.
 Internships will ONLY be funded if framed within an academic, credit-bearing course; evidence for which the applicant must provide with this application.

 SIGMA DELTA PI reserves the right to suspend and/or cancel this awards program at any time due to circumstances related to COVID-19.
 Applicants and participants will be informed of any such developments once such decisions have been made.

-RULES GOVERNING THE UNDERGRADUATE STUDY ABROAD AWARDS COMPETITION
+RULES GOVERNING THE UNDERGRADUATE STUDY ABROAD AWARDS PROGRAM

 (1) be a Spanish major or minor;